Women’s eNews reports the stories of women and girls to create a more equitable world.

 Women’s eNews editors seek out freelance writers from around the world to write on every topic–politics, religion, economics, health, science, education, sports, legislation–and commission them to write 800-word news articles for distribution each day to our subscribers and for posting on our Web site.
 We rely on the best practices of journalism and have gained enormous credibility by doing excellent journalism each day.

-Women’s eNews became independent on January 1, 2002, under the direction of founder and editor in chief, Rita Henley Jensen.
+Women’s eNews became independent on January 1, 2002, under the direction of founder, Rita Henley Jensen.

 Women’s eNews grew out of a 1996 roundtable discussion conceived and funded by the Barbara Lee Family Foundation and hosted by the NOW Legal Defense and Education Fund.
 After additional research on the need for a media outlet to distribute news of concern to women and the opportunity to provide women’s voices to commercial media, NOW Legal Defense underwrote in 1999 the creation of Women’s eNews as an Internet-based news service for all women, with a special emphasis on being a resource for commercial media.
 Two years later, NOW Legal Defense determined Women’s eNews could sustain its success and stand on its own.